 A.B., summa cum laude, Duke University

 L. O. Natt Gantt, II, is Professor and Director of Academic Success and Advising; Co-Director, Center for Ethical Formation and Legal Education Reform.
-Dean Gantt received his A.B. in psychology and political science, summa cum laude, from Duke University; his Juris Doctor, cum laude, from Harvard Law School; and his Master of Divinity, summa cum laude, from Gordon-Conwell Theological Seminary.
+Professor Gantt received his A.B. in psychology and political science, summa cum laude, from Duke University; his Juris Doctor, cum laude, from Harvard Law School; and his Master of Divinity, summa cum laude, from Gordon-Conwell Theological Seminary.
 Before joining Regent in 2000, he served as a law clerk to the late Honorable Donald S. Russell of the United States Court of Appeals for the Fourth Circuit; as an associate at Wiley, Rein & Fielding in Washington, D.C.; and as a Proxy Analyst at Fidelity Investments in Boston, Massachusetts.
-In addition to his duties as Associate Dean, Dean Gantt teaches Professional Responsibility and directs Regent's Academic Success Program.
-Dean Gantt has been active in the national academic support community and served from 2004 to 2007 as editor of The Learning Curve, the newsletter of the Academic Support Section of the Association of American Law Schools.
+Professor Gantt teaches Professional Responsibility and directs Regent's Academic Success Program.
+Professor Gantt has been active in the national academic support community and served from 2004 to 2007 as editor of The Learning Curve, the newsletter of the Academic Support Section of the Association of American Law Schools.
 He has spoken on various topics related to legal education and legal ethics and has authored several articles on those topics.

 Academic Success, Legal Reasoning & Logic, Professional Responsibility